Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Related Work

 \subsection{Hybrid and Data-Driven Modeling of SCRs}

-Koopman-based models lift the nonlinear dynamics of soft continuum robots to a linear control space enabling real-time model predictive control (MPC)~\cite{bruder_datadriven_2021, shi2023koopman}.
-Haggerty et al.~\cite{haggerty2023control} showed that Koopman methods can even be used to control highly dynamic motions of soft continuum robots.
+Koopman-based models can lift the nonlinear dynamics of SCRs to a linear control space enabling real-time model predictive control (MPC)~\cite{bruder_datadriven_2021, shi2023koopman}.
+Haggerty et al.~\cite{haggerty2023control} showed that Koopman methods can even be used to control highly dynamic motions of SCRs.
 Ristich et al.~\cite{ristich_physicsinformed_2025b} introduced a hybrid Koopman approach that improves simulation accuracy from small datasets by additionally using phase-space information from a Cosserat rod model.

 Physics-informed neural networks (PINNs) combine physical priors and data for highly flexible yet structured learning.
-Liu et al.~\cite{liu_physicsinformed_2024} use Lagrangian and Hamiltonian neural networks to control a tendon-driven SCR in simulation; however, real-robot results remain limited to quasi-static predictions due to the simplified underlying physics model.
+Liu et al.~\cite{liu_physicsinformed_2024} use Lagrangian and Hamiltonian neural networks to control a tendon-driven SCR in simulation.
+However, real-robot results remain limited to quasi-static predictions due to the simplified underlying physics model.
 Licher et al.~\cite{licher2025adaptive} train a domain-decoupled PINN~\cite{krauss_domaindecoupled_2024b} on a full Cosserat rod model and utilize it for adaptive MPC and state estimation.

 Reduced-order modeling (ROM) methods also play a significant role in SCR modeling.
-Alkayas et al.~\cite{alkayas2025structure} propose a structure-preserving autoencoder for fast simulation and control; in related work~\cite{alkayas2025soft}, an optimal strain parameterization based on proper orthogonal decomposition is introduced.
-These methods reduce system dimensionality while retaining essential physical structure.
+Alkayas et al.~\cite{alkayas2025structure} propose a structure-preserving autoencoder for fast simulation and control, with related work on optimal strain parameterization~\cite{alkayas2025soft}.

-Each of these methods has limitations: Koopman-based models do not offer a direct mechanistic interpretation, PINNs require manual derivation of physics models, and ROMs depend on accurate high-fidelity simulations that must also be derived by hand.
+Each of these methods has limitations: Koopman-based models do not offer a direct mechanical interpretation, PINNs require manual derivation of physics models, and ROMs depend on accurate high-fidelity simulations that must also be derived by hand.